christianlouis/QuizzicalBeats/docs/oauth_callback_urls.md

 # OAuth Integration Callback URLs

-This document provides information about the OAuth callback URLs used in Quizzical Beats for various authentication providers.
+This document provides the callback URLs needed when configuring OAuth integration with various providers for Quizzical Beats.

 ## Overview